Best Hadoop Use Cases in Eight Industries

 - Support different data source strategies

-- Consolidate and share data from diverse source system into an integrated platform
+- Consolidate and share data from diverse source systems into an integrated platform

-With the introduction of advanced technology shifts into the manufacturing system, modern plant and manufacturing equipment have grown more sophisticated and automated.
+With the introduction of advanced technology shifts into the manufacturing system, modern plants and manufacturing equipment have grown more sophisticated and automated.

-Research by MIT Sloan Management Review found thattwo-thirds of survey respondents reported their companies had gained a competitive advantage by making better use of big data and analytics.
+Research by MIT Sloan Management Review found that two-third two-thirdstwo-thirds of survey respondents reported their companies had gained a competitive advantage by making better use of big data and analytics.

 In manufacturing, operations managers can use advanced analytics to take a deep dive into historical process data, identify patterns and relationships among discrete process steps